Tips for Living in Your RV During the Winter

 Tip 3 – Insulate Plumbing Lines

 We rushed out to the store and purchased pipe insulation.
-We found 1/2 foam pipe insulation which was perfect for the pipes running throughout the RV.
+I found 1/2 foam pipe insulation which was perfect for the pipes running throughout the RV.

 A quick heads up, placing the pipe insulation on the pipes can be a pain, stay patient and keep moving forward.